mtreynolds/arduino-dc-model-railway/README.md

 ## Points

 Particularly attentive readers may have spotted in the final prototype board a second set of relays labeled 'Points relay' and they may have noticed in the track diagram multiple sections of points.
-Writing our code in the Arduino it is possible to trigger a set of points to switch automatically and thus increasing the complexity of the layout.
+Writing our code for the Arduino it is possible to trigger a set of points to switch automatically.
+This would greatly expand the illusion of the model railway and increase the complexity of the routes they could operate.

 The automatic movement of points is done by a points motor.
 These take various forms but when activated by an electronic signal they will quickly push or pull the points across.
 These points motors typically operate at a slightly higher voltage and more importantly a higher current.
 This is due to the physical force required to push these points through so rapidly.